department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 ### What is a VA disability rating?

 We assign you a disability rating based on the severity of your disability.
+We express this rating as a percentage, representing the percentage of impairment from your overall health and ability to function.

-We use this rating to determine your compensation rate.
+We then use your disability rating to determine your disability compensation rate.
 Your compensation rate then determines how much money you’ll receive from us each month.
+We also use your disability rating to help determine your eligibility for other benefits, like VA health care.

 ### What does VA use to decide my disability rating?